Huskies get commitment from 4-star defensive tackle Sama Paama

 The Huskies’ renewed efforts to recruit Hawaii continue to gain steam.

-Sama Paama, one of the biggest (literally) recruits in Hawaii’s 2019 class, made a verbal commitment to Washington coaches during an unofficial visit to campus this weekend, sources confirmed.
+Sama Paama, one of the biggest (literally) recruits in Hawaii’s 2019 class, made a verbal commitment to Washington coaches during an unofficial visit to campus this weekend.

 Paama, who plays offensive guard and defensive tackle Kaimuki High in Honolulu, is rated as a four-star recruit by 247Sports.com.
 He is listed at 6-feet-4 and 330 pounds.
 He could wind up playing offense or defense at UW.